 SQL Server stored procedure return two values

-In SQL Server, we can easily return multiple values from a procedure to the caller by using the OUTPUT parameter.
+In SQL Server, the OUTPUT parameter allows us to easily return multiple values from a procedure to the caller.
 We can have multiple output parameters in a single stored procedure.

 Let’s understand this implementation by executing an example on multiple output parameters.
 For demonstration, we are using the following product table.

-Next, we are going to create a stored procedure that will return the product name and price based upon the product id passed as an input.
+Next, we will create a stored procedure that returns the product name and price based on the product ID passed as an input.

 CREATE PROC usp_GetProductById